 Understanding ageing biology to improve the health of older people

-The UK Ageing Network (UKANet) is made up of 11 interdisciplinary ageing research networks, bringing together researchers and stakeholders from different disciplines to better understand the biological mechanisms of ageing and their impact on human health.
+The UK Ageing Network (UKAN) was made up of 11 interdisciplinary healthy ageing research networks, that worked to better understand the biological mechanisms of ageing and their impact on health.

-We aim to promote research to address health inequalities, improve health resilience, and increase health and quality of life in older age.
-Our network members include ageing researchers spanning multiple academic disciplines as well as other stakeholders including health care practitioners, industry and biotech, policy makers, funders, 3rd sector and the public.
+UKAN ran from February 2022 for 3 years, funded by UKRI on behalf of the BBSRC and MRC.
+It aimed to promote research to address health inequalities, improve health resilience, and increase health and quality of life in older age.
+Our network members included ageing researchers spanning multiple academic disciplines as well as other stakeholders including health care practitioners, industry and biotech, policy makers, funders, 3rd sector and the public.

 • facilitate new collaborations (within the UK and with international partners)